New Student Orientation

 What should I do to prepare for orientation?

-- You should complete the math and English assessment test or have placement in English and Math (within the last two years) assigned by your ACT scores prior to attending orientation.
+- You should complete Math and English placement or have placement in English and Math (within the last two years) assigned by your ACT or SAT scores prior to attending orientation.
 If you are a transfer student, please submit an official transcript(s) from the other college(s)/ university (ies) you have attended and allow time for them to be evaluated before your counselor can properly advise you on your courses at Tri-C. Check to see your transferred credits in the My Tri-C space, Student tab under the Academic Records heading on the right click “View Transcripts (unofficial)”

 - You will be expected to pay your tuition at the time of registration.
 If you will pay your tuition using financial aid, please note that financial aid processing may take several weeks.
 Please check your my Tri-C Space portal prior to coming to orientation to ensure that you have financial aid.